 You must be careful so that this doesn’t transform into possible depression.

 We recommend this for depression: Fighting Depression with Yoga

 Caring for yourself and also taking care of others

-- If you are a person who feels proud of yourself, if you feel happy, with good self-esteem and self-sufficiency to take responsibility for yourself, you will also be able to provide all this positive energy for others.
-Above all, these emotions are necessary for you and to be able to care for others.
+If you’re someone who feels proud of yourself, if you feel happy, you have good self-esteem and the self-sufficiency to take responsibility for yourself, you will also be able to give all this positive energy to others.

 It’s worth the effort!